 Knowing how to properly clean gold jewelry is the first step in ensuring that your gold pieces last a very long time and always look their best.
 One example of an excellent gold cleaning solution that can be made at home and that will help to maintain the shine of your jewelry is listed below.

-Without the need for expensive commercial products, consider mixing the following ingredients at home but always keep in mind that gold is a soft metal so it is recommended to be gentle during the cleaning, brushing and even drying process.
+Without the need for expensive commercial products, consider mixing the following ingredients at home but always keep in mind that gold is a soft metal so it's recommended to be gentle during the cleaning, brushing and even drying process.

 - Mix warm water with just a little bit of liquid dish detergent.
 Make sure the water is not too hot.